neondatabase/website/content/docs/guides/neon-github-app.md

 2. Copy the workflow example above into your `neon-workflow.yml` file.
 3. Commit your changes.

-### Using the GitHub workflow
+### Using the GitHub Actions workflow

-To see the GitHub workflow in action, create a pull request in your GitHub application repository.
-This will trigger the `Create Neon Branch`.
+To see the workflow in action, create a pull request in your GitHub application repository.
+This triggers the `Create Neon Branch` action.
 You can verify that the branch was created on the **Branches** page in the Neon Console.
 You should see a new branch with a `preview/pr-` name prefix.

-Closing the pull request will remove the Neon branch from the Neon project, which you can also verify on the **Branches** page in the Neon Console.
+Closing the pull request removes the Neon branch from the Neon project, which you can also verify on the **Branches** page in the Neon Console.

-To see your workflow results in GitHub, you can follow the instructions in [Viewing your workflow results](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results), in the GitHub documentation.
+To see your workflow results in GitHub, follow the instructions in [Viewing your workflow results](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results), in the GitHub documentation.

-## Connect more Neon projects to GitHub repositories
+## Connect more Neon projects with the GitHub App

-If you've previously installed the GitHub App, it's available to use with all of your Neon projects.
+If you've installed the GitHub app previously, it's available to use with any project in your Neon account.

-To connect another Neon project to a GitHub repository.
+To connect another Neon project to a GitHub repository:

+-

 ### Changes made by the app